ABOUT RIVER OF LIFE

 - Local communities - Issues on household wastes disposal into the drains, river banks and residential areas, sewerage wastewater discharges and river bank enroachment.

-- Food establishments - Issues on food waste disposal and inefficient management of food waste, engine oil and spare parts.
+- Food establishments, wet markets and automobile workshops - Issues on food waste disposal and inefficient management of food waste, engine oil and spare parts.

 - Industries, corporates and developers - Issues on inefficient management of solid waste, residual effluent and construstion waste as well as mass production of waste.